Planning Safe Events

 The CDC guidelines encourage event organizers to follow state and local regulations on gatherings.
 Meeting planners should continually monitor the outbreak and make adjustments to the event plan as needed.

-For meetings that are scheduled to go on, the CDC has offered the following recommendations:
+For planners who decide to proceed with their events, the CDC has offered the following recommendations:

 Before the Event

 - Educate staff members and attendees as to when they should stay home.

 - Establish flexible refund policies for anyone who falls ill, must care for a sick household member, or is at high risk of contracting Covid-19 and can no longer attend the event.

 - Gather supplies such as soap, hand sanitizers that contain at least 60 percent alcohol, tissues, disinfectant wipes, no-touch trash cans and face masks that will be distributed on-site.
 Make sure both attendees and staff members will have access to the supplies.
 Staff members should be required to wear face masks and attendees should be encouraged to wear them as well, especially those participants who are not vaccinated.